 Array is found at the bottom of the AP GUI Sidebar.
 It represents another way of monitoring port activity.
-Under this function your screen is divided into a grid of panels, with each panel showing the video display of a particular port.
-Only ports that are visible in the Sidebar (see Filter, below), and that are on line are displayed - all other ports are blank.
-See Panel Array Mode, page 218 for details
+Under this function your screen is divided into a grid of panels, with each panel showing the video

 Note: This item doesn't appear at the bottom of the Sidebar in the Browser version.
 In that version, you must invoke it from the port's Toolbar.
-See The Port Toolbar, page 213 for details
+See The Port Toolbar, page 195 for details